|

 While you’re in Paris, you’re probably going to want to see some of the main sights, like the Louvre.

-Don’t miss the our favorite tours in Paris with Take Walks.
-We did this tour of the Louvre at closing time with them, and it was a highlight of our last trip to Paris in 2022.
+Don’t miss the our favorite tours in Paris with Walks.
+We did this tour of the Louvre at closing time with them, and it was a highlight of our last trip to Paris.

 We’ve now done at least four tours with them over our travels the past few years – you can read about our experience on their “Closing Time at the Louvre” tour here

-Le Marais (the 3rd & 4th Arrondissements): The Best Overall Place to Stay in Paris
+Le Marais (the 3rd & 4th Arr.): The Best Overall Place to Stay

-We don’t think it’s particularly controversial to say that Le Marais is the best place to stay in Paris.
+We don’t think it’s particularly controversial to say that Le Marais is the best place to stay in the city.

 It’s within walking distance of every big tourist attraction in Paris (with the exception of the Eiffel Tower, I suppose), there’s a great selection of places to eat and drink, and its proximity to Les Halles makes getting around (and getting to and from the airport or Versailles) a breeze.